Disclosure: We may get commissions for purchases made through links in this post.

-- Place a heating pad under the cage to provide the warmth they’re missing now that their mom has died or reject them.
+- Place a heating pad under the cage to provide the warmth they’re missing now that their mom has died or rejected them.

 - Use toilet paper and facial tissues to create nests for the babies/baby yourself.

-- Use Lactol, which is an animal milk replacement, to nurse the baby hamsters or hamster with a dropper.
+- Use Lactol, which is an animal milk replacement, to nurse the baby hamsters or hamsters with a dropper.

 Try to find a local wildlife rehabilitator or rescuer who might be able to help you.
 And be prepared for the heartbreak - it's rare to be able to hand-rear a newborn baby hamster.